 Author, “Application of the Fifth Amendment in Family Law Cases,” 2005 Illinois Family Law Report 2

 Author: “An Injunction Can Be Binding Against a Non-Party,” 2009 Illinois Family Law Report 17

 Author: “Do You Have to Respond to Your Opponent’s Motion—Probably Not,” 2011 Illinois Family Law Report 57

 Jay joined Aronberg Goldgehn in August 1999.

 He is a member of the prestigious American Academy of Matrimonial Lawyers, a group of the 1,500 best family law attorneys in the United States.
-Among his accolades, Jay has been recognized as a Leading Lawyer in Family Law since 2003 by Leading Lawyers Network, a designation awarded to less than 5 percent of Illinois attorneys.
+Among his accolades, since 2003 Jay has been recognized annually as a Leading Lawyer in Family Law by Illinois Leading Lawyers.
 He has also been named as a Super Lawyer in Family Law by Illinois Super Lawyers, a designation awarded by peers to only 5 percent of Illinois attorneys, since 2005.